laurentsenta/searcher/thing23/mqpMR7bbkgg.ai.md

 ## Overview

-In this video, achingbrain provides an overview of Helia - a new implementation of IPFS written entirely in JavaScript.
-Helia aims to apply the learnings gathered over the last few years to create a new implementation that is smaller, more composable and more observable, with redesigned top-level APIs for better usability in various environments including Node, browsers, Electron and Deno.
+In this video, Alex (achingbrain) from IP Stewards team at Protocol Labs introduced a new implementation of IPFS called Helia.
+The aim is to create a more usable and better-designed IPFS solution, specifically for JavaScript.
+While it shares common components with existing JSIPFS, Helia offers a redesigned, top-level API with more flexibility and functionality.
+Alex encouraged users to discuss their use cases and open issues about Helia and its integration with various technologies.

 ## Content

-Alex, also known as achingbrain, works on the IP Stewards team at Protocol Labs, and in this video, he talks about Helia - a new implementation of IPFS all written in JavaScript.
-Aiming to apply learnings gathered in the last few years, Helia seeks to be smaller and more composable with new top-level APIs that are more ergonomic and usable.
+Hello everyone!
+My name is Alex, and I am achingbrain on the internet.
+I am part of the IP Stewards team at Protocol Labs, and I am responsible for JSIPFS and JSLibP2P.
+Today, I want to talk to you about Helia, a new implementation of IPFS, entirely written in JavaScript.

-While Helia shares many of the lower level components with existing JSIPFS, such as libp2p, bitswap, and UnixFS, the top level APIs have been completely redesigned.
-The goal is to make it more usable to integrate IPFS with different applications.
-This redesign also aims to make Helia more observable by enabling people to dig deep into it and get a better understanding of how it works when something isn't working correctly.
+Helia aims to apply the learnings from the past five years of IPFS development and reimagine what a new implementation could look like.
+It shares many components with the existing JSIPFS, such as libp2p, bitswap, UnixFS, but its top-level APIs have been entirely redesigned to be more ergonomic and usable, focusing on users' needs when integrating IPFS with their applications.

-Helia focuses on usability by being smaller and more composable, which allows for better alignment between the different components.
-This helps to ensure better functionality and faster progress.

-Helia targets different environments, including Node, browsers, Electron, and hopefully Deno.
-The team behind Helia is interested in gathering as much feedback as possible, so they ask that people open issues and contact them to share their use cases and problems.
+Some key points about Helia:

+- It is smaller, with less duplication.
+- More composable, allowing users to combine its parts to create different functionality.
+- More observable, enabling users to dig deeper and understand what's happening if something isn't working.

-If you want to learn more about Helia, you can attend Alex's presentations on the IPFS on the web track.
-The first talk, "Hello Helia," is scheduled to start at 1:30 pm, and the second talk, which covers performance considerations, is scheduled for 2 pm.
+Helia targets various environments, such as Node, browsers, Electron, and Deno (once certain APIs are implemented).
+If you want to learn more about Helia, I have two talks lined up in the IPFS on the web track:

+1. "Hello Helia" at 1:30 PM
+2. "Performance considerations" at 2:00 PM

+These talks will be held in one of the rooms over there, and I encourage you to meet and discuss use cases, problems, and open issues about Helia.
+There are two repositories for you to explore:

+- The [Helia repo](https://github.com/achingbrain/helia) contains the source code and documentation.
+- The [examples repo](https://github.com/achingbrain/helia-examples) features examples on how to integrate Helia with different bundlers, technologies, and tasks.

+Please open issues and share your thoughts about Helia.
+Thank you very much for your time!